Common Law Versus Statutory Law

 • Developed Through Judicial Decisions: Common law emerges from judicial rulings in court cases, shaping the law incrementally.

 • Based on Precedent: The doctrine of stare decisis ensures that similar cases are treated consistently.
-However, judges can distinguish cases or overturn precedents if deemed necessary.
+On the flip side, judges can distinguish cases or overturn precedents if deemed necessary.

 • Inductive Reasoning: Common law relies on inductive reasoning, drawing general rules from specific cases.